 (For a formatted .pdf version of this article for distribution, click on the image above [or click here]).

-1. Formally assess the extent and scope of the problem within your school district by collecting survey and/or interview data from your students.
-Once you have a baseline measure of what is going on in your school, specific strategies can be implemented to educate students and staff about online safety and Internet use in creative and powerful ways.
+1. Formally assess the extent of the problem within your school district by collecting survey and/or interview data from your students.
+Once you have a baseline measure of what is going on in your school, specific strategies can be implemented to educate students and staff about online safety and internet use in creative and powerful ways.

-2. Teach students that all forms of bullying are unacceptable, and that cyberbullying behaviors are potentially subject to discipline.
-Have a conversation with students about what “substantial disruption” means.
-They need to know that even a behavior that occurs miles away from the school could be subject to school sanction if it substantially disrupts the school environment or interferes with the rights of other students at school.
+2. Teach students that all forms of bullying are unacceptable, and that cyberbullying behaviors are subject to discipline.
+Students need to know that even a behavior that occurs miles away from the school could be subject to sanction if it substantially disrupts the school environment or interferes with the rights of other students at school.

 3. Specify clear rules regarding the use of the internet, computers, and other electronic devices.
 Acceptable Use Policies tend to be commonplace in school districts, but these must be updated to cover online harassment (and other teen technology issues).
 Post signs or posters in school computer labs, hallways, and classrooms to remind students to responsibly use technology.

 5. CONSULT with your school attorney BEFORE incidents occur to find out what actions you can or must take in varying situations.